-The bill H. 3155 aims to regulate the use of automatic license plate reader (ALPR) systems in South Carolina by adding a new section, 23-1-235, to the South Carolina Code of Laws.
-It defines key terms related to ALPR systems, including "alert," "captured plate data," and "governmental entity."
+The bill H. 3155 aims to regulate the use of automatic license plate reader (ALPR) systems in South Carolina by adding Section 23-1-235 to the South Carolina Code of Laws.
+It defines key terms related to ALPR systems, including "alert," "automatic license plate reader system," "captured plate data," "governmental entity," and "secured area."
 The bill stipulates that only specific entities, such as law enforcement agencies and parking enforcement entities, may utilize ALPR systems, and it outlines the permissible locations for installation.
-Additionally, it restricts the use of captured plate data to specific purposes, mandates that such data must not be retained for more than ninety days, and requires that it be updated every twenty-four hours.
+Additionally, it establishes strict guidelines on how captured data can be used, mandating that it must not be retained for more than ninety days and cannot be sold or shared, except under certain conditions.

 Statutes affected: